5 Mistakes to Avoid When Relocating and Searching for a Home in Austin

 The lender will then say what is needed to move forward with the qualification process such as providing a pay stub, etc. All of this will help when you’re gauging your timeline of when you should actually make the move.
 Do not hesitate to ask us your questions.
 What we can’t answer we will defer to your lender.

-Often, buyers will reach out to us and say that they have a pre-approval from a lender out of state or big bank such as Wells Fargo, Bank of America, Chase, ect.
-While this can be a good way to start your moving process, a local lender is usually the better way to proceed.
+Often, buyers will reach out to us and say that they have pre-approval from a lender out of state or a big bank such as Wells Fargo, Bank of America, Chase, etc. While this can be a good way to start your moving process, a local lender is usually the better way to proceed.

-The benefits to using a local lender include: relationships which allow for quick response turnaround, and in multiple offer scenarios the confidence that the sale will close fast.
-Yes, there are times where Wells Fargo closes deals quickly, on time with no hiccups, but historically, we see things getting a little bumpier when some of the bigger banks and some of the outside of state lenders are involved.
-In addition to that, we want to put you into the best position to qualify for the loan and not have to bring a bunch of cash.
+The benefits of using a local lender include relationships that allow for quick response turnaround and in multiple offer scenarios the confidence that the sale will close fast.
+Yes, there are times when Wells Fargo closes deals quickly, on time with no hiccups, but historically, we see things getting a little bumpier when some of the bigger banks and some of the outside-of-state lenders are involved.
+In addition to that, we want to put you in the best position to qualify for the loan and not have to bring a bunch of cash.

 Additionally, local lenders have their own appraisal panels that they choose from.
 These are appraisers that have been vetted.
 While we cannot choose your specific appraiser because it would be a conflict of interest, the panel they have is full of appraisers that are experienced in the area and know the market.
 Some of the bigger box lenders will send appraisers from all over.
 There is no guarantee that they know the Austin market.
 This could backfire on you when it comes to the appraisal amount for the home you’re purchasing.

 We’re seeing tons of multiple offers, even now with builders.
 Having a clear understanding of what is happening on both resale homes and new builds is so important.
-Understanding not just the day to day of what’s happening, but from a timeline standpoint getting educated on how much time you should give yourself to start the search.
+Understanding, not just the day-to-day of what’s happening, but from a timeline standpoint getting educated on how much time you should give yourself to start the search.
 There are times when inventory here is nonexistent.
-This could mean it will likely take you a little bit longer to find a home than it would in another time in the market or in another market elsewhere.
+This could mean it will likely take you a little bit longer to find a home than it would at another time in the market or in another market elsewhere.
 During our initial buyer consultations, we spend a lot of time educating you so that you can have a leg up over the competition.